 Correct option is B)

 Hydrogen has one electron in its only shell.
-Hence, it needs one more electron to attain stable duplet electronic configuration.
-On the other hand, halogens have seven electrons in its valence shell.
-They also need one more electron to attain stable octet configuration.
-Therefore, they are similar in a way that they have one electron less than noble gas configuration.
+Hence, it needs one more electron to attain a stable duplet electronic configuration.
+On the other hand, halogens have seven electrons in their valence shell.
+They also need one more electron to attain a stable octet configuration.
+Therefore, they are similar in the way that they have one electron less than noble gas configuration.

 Both have an electron less than the nearest noble gas configuration.